 2. Differential Diagnosis of Motor NeuropathiesThe differential diagnosis of motor neuropathies includes motor neuron disorders, hereditary and acquired, on one hand, and demyelinating neuropathies, on the other.

 Motor neuropathies and motor neuron disordersSome motor neuropathies have been classified as ALS variants, with predominantly LMN signs and axonal changes on electrodiagnostic studies.
 Certain features can aid in the differentiation between motor neuropathies and ALS.
-Patients with motor neuropathies may have preserved reflexes in weak muscles, but overt spasticity and bulbar features are conspicuously lacking.
+Patients with motor neuropathies may have preserved reflexes in weak muscles, but overt spasticity and bulbar features are conspicuously lacking example is M.M.N.
 This is in contrast to patients with ALS who often have prominent upper motor neuron and bulbar findings.
 The prolonged course that is often noted in patients with motor neuropathies also helps to differentiate their syndromes from typical ALS.
 Acquired motor neuropathies most often produce asymmetric weakness.
 This pattern is usually clinically distinct from the proximal symmetric weakness that characterizes most of the hereditary spinal muscular atrophies.

 P-LMN syndromesCharacteristic features of Lower-Motor-Neurone include late-age onset, male predominance (85%) and initial signs of weakness in the upper extremities (80%).
 Progression is slow.
 Weakness is often confined to one or two extremities for 3 to 5 years.
 Electrodiagnostic studies show only evidence of axonal loss.
 Some patients with P-LMN syndromes (30%) have selective serum antibody binding to GA1 ganglioside.
 However, there is no evidence that P-LMN syndromes respond to immunosuppressive treatment.

-Monomelic amyotrophy, a syndrome that affects mainly young (15 to 25 years) males (80%), presents with weakness of the distal musculature of one upper extremity that progresses for 1 to 2 years and then remains stable.
+Monomelic amyotrophyA syndrome that affects mainly young (15 to 25 years) males (80%), presents with weakness of the distal musculature of one upper extremity that progresses for 1 to 2 years and then remains stable.
 Occasional patients develop weakness in the opposite limb, mild sensory symptoms or tremor.
 Electrodiagnostic studies show denervation in the affected limb.
 There are no associated serum antibodies.

 Paraneoplastic LMN syndromesThe best described of these is a subacute motor neuronopathy associated with lymphomas, such as Hodgkin's disease.
 Progressive, asymmetric weakness develops, most severely in the legs, at times when the neoplasm is in remission or during irradiation.
 The weakness is rarely severe, and often stabilizes or improves over a period of months to years.
 Pathological studies show a loss of motor neurons in the ventral horn of the spinal cord and some involvement of sensory tracts.
 LMN involvement has also been described as an occasional part of the paraneoplastic encephalomyelitis and sensory ganglionopathy syndromes that occur in association with anti-Hu antibodies.
 There is no clear evidence that there is an increased incidence of paraneoplastic "typical" ALS syndromes, with upper and lower motor neuron involvement.
 A few patients with ALS-like syndromes and neoplasms, including renal cell, lung and lymphoma, have been reported to improve or stabilize after treatment of the cancer.

 MMN and CIDPare both demyelinating neuropathies.
 MMN commonly presents with hand or foot asymmetric weakness while in CIDP, shoulder or hip symmetric weakness is a more common finding.
 The remitting and relapsing course that may occur in CIDP is uncommon in the motor neuropathies.
 Patients with MMN rarely have significant sensory symptoms while in CIDP, sensory signs are the rule.
 Electrophysiological testing may show conduction block in both conditions.
 However, other features of demyelination such as prolonged distal latencies and slowed conduction velocities are more prominent in CIDP.
 Abnormalities in sensory nerve conduction studies are usually seen in CIDP, but not in MMN, unless complicated by another disease process.
 The spinal fluid examination shows markedly increased protein concentration in the majority of cases of CIDP while this change is rare in patients with MMN.
-High titer anti-GM1 antibodies as well as more specific patterns of autoantibody reactivity (see above) are common in MMN.
-In CIDP anti-GM1 antibodies are unusual.
-Serum autoantibody binding to tubulin is more common.
-Finally, differences in the frequency of therapeutic response to prednisone and plasma exchange (common in CIDP, but rare in motor neuropathies) define a practical difference in the management of the two disorders.
+MMN also involves the Axon and currently called Axonal neuropathy.